deptofdefense/hack-a-sat-library/HASlibrary-contribute-instrxns.md

 - Remove trailing whitespaces.
 - If there is a resource that warrants a new category, please add to the first category and note: NEW CATEGORY.

-Thank you for contributing to this resource to for the Space Security Hack-A-SAT Challenge.
+Thank you for contributing to this resource for the Space Security Hack-A-SAT Challenge.

 Return to the [SPACE SECURITY CHALLENGE 2020 HACK-A-SAT LIBRARY](./README.md)